brianHarder/ChoateStudentHelp/README.md

 # ChoateStudentHelp
-## python module with 6 functions for Choate students

-This module includes 6 distinct functions that I thought would be useful in my life as a student of Choate Rosemary Hall.
+This Python module includes 6 distinct functions that I thought would be useful in my life as a student of Choate Rosemary Hall.

 ## Functions